When is 13 Reasons Why season 4 released? What’s going to happen?

 - 13 Causes Why season three ending defined

-A brand new forged addition for the ultimate season will probably be Oscar nominee Gary Sinise, taking part in Dr. Robert Ellman, a household therapist who treats Clay (by way of Deadline).
+A brand new solid addition for the ultimate season will probably be Oscar nominee Gary Sinise, taking part in Dr. Robert Ellman, a household therapist who treats Clay (by way of Deadline).

 Santiago Felipe / Getty Pictures